 As disclosed in prior years' financial statements, the Company's 100% holding in Progress Assicurazzioni S.p.A. was derecognised in 2009.
 This was due to Progress Assicurazzioni S.p.A. being put into compulsory administrative liquidation.
-Subsequent bankruptcy procedures were also initiated.
-The investment was fully written off in previous years.
+Subsequent bankruptcy procedures were also initiated and accordingly, the investment was fully written off in previous years.
+A subordinated loan receivable from Progress Assicurazoni S.p.A. by a Group company amounting to €8.50 million has also been fully provided for in previous years.
 The Directors are not aware of any developments that could have an impact on the Company's obligations attached to this investment.